Jerick26/linux_env/git.md

 git push -u <remote-name> <local-branch-name>
 # delete a remote branch
-git push origin :the_remote_branch  # or  git push origin --delete the_remote_branch
+git push origin :the_remote_branch  # or  git push origin --delete the_remote_branch git fetch -p  # -p, --prune After fetching, remove any remote-tracking branches which no longer exist on the remote.
 ```